 Since making her debut in 2010 at the Festival van Flandern, Anouchka Hack regularly performs with various orchestras, such as the Dortmunder Philharmoniker, the Sinfonia Rotterdam and the French Chamberphilharmonic.
 In 2017 her Duo was granted the „Young Artist Award“ at the International Music Festival Buxtehude and the second prize at the Possehl competition, in the 2017/18 season they were presented in the series „Best of NRW“.

 Born 1996 in Antwerp, Anouchka Hack received her musical education as a pre-student at the Musikhochschule Cologne from Prof. Hans-Christian Schweiker; from 2014 to 2018 she studied at the Academy of Music in Lübeck with Prof. Troels Svane.
-Since 2018, she is continuing her studies with Prof. Frans Helmerson in Berlin.
+Since 2018, she has been studying with Prof. Frans Helmerson in Berlin and will continue her studies at the Kronberg Academy from October 2020 on.

 Anouchka Hack received further musical impulses from Ivan Monighetti, David Geringas, Daniel Barenboim, Gary Hoffman, Steven Isserlis and from Gautier Capuçon, for whose „Classe d´Excellence de Violoncelle“ she was selected in 2017/18.